dandavison/open-in-editor/README.md

     (require 'server)
     (unless (server-running-p) (server-start))
     ```

+1. Clone this repo and run `python setup.py develop`.

 1. Find the absolute path to the `iterm2-dwim` executable, by running the command `which iterm2-dwim`.
 For example, on my system, this is `/usr/local/bin/iterm2-dwim`.